bbauska/W3Cx-3of5/README.md

 This will create a complete video player for the file \"video.mp4\", with control buttons, and will add it to the \<body\> element of the page.

-### Example that shows how to call play/pause or rewind a video
+<h4>Example that shows how to call play/pause or rewind a video</h4>

 Please look at this interesting example: